 “We love Texas and we wish we moved sooner,” Chabot tells Issac James Manayath of the New Indian Express via email.

-Chabot is a former White House senior policy advisor on law enforcement and a Commander of the Pacific Fleet of the United States Navy Reserve.
-He is an Iraq-war veteran and has served in the US special operations forces.
+Chabot is a former White House senior policy advisor on law enforcement and a Commander in the Pacific Fleet of the United States Navy Reserve.
+He has served with US Joint Special Operation Forces, as an intelligence officer in Iraq.

 In 2014, he ran for the US Congress from California’s 31st Congressional district, but lost the election to Democrat Pete Aguillar by a narrow margin in a tightly-fought race.